setday/hse_dl_hw2025/README.md

 All the homeworks will be placed in specific branch `hw_i`.
 For each of them will be created PR for reviewing perposes.

+_Note: homeworks from second year are enumrated from 9 up to 13_

 ## Structure

 ```